adriennebrady/TrackIt/Sprint2.md

   "password": "example_password"
 }
 </pre>
-Response

-The response body for the LoginPost API is a JSON object containing a single field:
+Response: The response body for the LoginPost API is a JSON object containing a single field:

 token: A randomly generated token that is used for authentication in subsequent API requests (string).